aranmohyeddin/movieNights/1.Following.Christopher_Nolan.1998/README.md

 ### 1. Why does Blonde forget about her earring?
 How come blonde does not give a fuck and easily let go and never asks again when Cobb doesn't tell her where he put her earring at **00:48:35**?
-There is no reason for Cobb to not tell her and teasing is not acceptible for a long period since it's a valuable item.
+There is no excuse for Cobb to not tell her and teasing is not acceptable for a long period since it's a valuable item.

 ### 2. In sequence timeline, 14 and 15 are switched.